openhab/openhab-addons/addons/binding/org.openhab.binding.wso2iots/README.md

 WSO2 is an opensource middleware company and IoTS is one of the five products offered by the company.(https://wso2.com/)

 To use the binding, first the user have to locally setup the WSO2 IoTS (https://wso2.com/iot) and deploy the building monitor plugin (https://github.com/wso2/samples-iots/tree/master/floor-analytics-demo).
 The building monitor agent uses ESP8266 12E, DHT 11, PIR SR501, LM393. (https://github.com/wso2/samples-iots/tree/master/floor-analytics-demo/BuildingMonitorDevice).
-After enrolling the device agent access token has to be obtained from https://localhost:9443/api-store/.
+After enrolling the device agent, an access token has to be obtained from https://localhost:9443/api-store/.

 ## Supported Things